People looking for cheap Botox sometimes call our office to ask a ‘quick question’: “How much do you charge per unit of Botox?”

 The unfortunate reality is that there is very little regulation in the aesthetic industry for these types of treatments.
 Nowadays nurses and doctors can attend a weekend training course in injectables and become “certified” practitioners.
 These can be practitioners with no previous professional training in aesthetic analysis or anatomy or injections of the face.

 As a double board certified Facial Plastic and Reconstructive Surgeon who has spent 6 out of 15 years of my post-secondary education studying and operating on the head and neck alone, I can tell you that a weekend course is certainly inadequate training for such a big responsibility as injecting a product into someone’s face.
+All that training is why I avoid the use of cheap botox on my patients.

 Would You Call Around for the Cheapest Haircut?